 of the GDPR.
 Prior to commencement of the audit, the parties will agree in writing to the terms and

 conditions governing the conduct of the audit.
-Steward will reasonably cooperate with the Bedrock Consortium and/or its Auditor in conducting such audit; provided that, nothing in this DPA will 5
+Steward will reasonably cooperate with LFGN and/or its Auditor in conducting such audit; provided that, nothing in this DPA will 5

-require Steward to provide information to the Bedrock Consortium that is publicly available on the
+require Steward to provide information to LFGN that is publicly available on the

 Utility.
-Bedrock Consortium agrees to reimburse reasonable and documented expenses incurred by Steward related to any information security audit initiated by Bedrock Consortium.
+LFGN agrees to reimburse reasonable and documented expenses incurred by Steward related to any information security audit initiated by LFGN.

 9. Security Breach .

-Without undue delay after becoming aware, Steward will notify the Bedrock Consortium in writing of any actual Security Breach.
-Steward will promptly investigate any Security Breach and is obligated to expend no more than an amount mutually agreed between Bedrock Consortium and Steward.
-Any additional amount of required expenditure will be the obligation of Bedrock Consortium consistent with Section 13 below.
-Steward will provide the Bedrock Consortium with reasonable assistance to satisfy any legal obligations of the Bedrock Consortium in relation to such Security Breach (including any obligation to notify data protection authorities or data subjects).
-In the event of a Security Breach, the Bedrock Consortium has the right to control the breach notification process, unless the GDPR dictates otherwise.
+Without undue delay after becoming aware, Steward will notify LFGN in writing of any actual Security Breach.
+Steward will promptly investigate any Security Breach and is obligated to expend no more than an amount mutually agreed between LFGN and Steward.
+Any additional amount of required expenditure will be the obligation of LFGN consistent with Section 13 below.
+Steward will provide LFGN with reasonable assistance to satisfy any legal obligations of LFGN in relation to such Security Breach (including any obligation to notify data protection authorities or data subjects).
+In the event of a Security Breach, LFGN has the right to control the breach notification process, unless the GDPR dictates otherwise.

 10. Return or Destruction of Node Data .

-Upon termination or expiration of the BSA and to the extent technically feasible given the architecture of the Utility , Steward will return to the Bedrock Consortium or destroy all Node Data and all copies thereof in its possession or under its control as specified in the Steward TOPs, except to the extent that Steward is required under the GDPR to keep a copy of the Node Data.
+Upon termination or expiration of the SA and to the extent technically feasible given the architecture of the Utility , Steward will return to LFGN or destroy all Node Data and all copies thereof in its possession or under its control as specified in the Steward TOPs, except to the extent that Steward is required under the GDPR to keep a copy of the Node Data.

 11. Records .